- School of Graduate and Professional Studies Home

 These are the acquired benefits when students take ownership of and partner with the Master’s of Digital Storytelling program.
 From the start this master’s program is more than a way of exchanging information and promoting ideas.
 Rather, the program is about learning how to write more powerful stories, experiencing narrative techniques to explain universal life experiences, and learning how to integrate narrative principles and digital tools to communicate meaning.
 We show students how to use their voice to create a compelling vision for the world.

-Please visit the School of Communication Arts: MA in Communications webpage for more specific information regarding academic and program requirements.
+Please visit the School of Communication Arts: MA in Communication webpage for more specific information regarding academic and program requirements, as well as course listings, major sheets and projected course schedules.